davidkakov111/Syscode/profile-service/README.md

 * **Delete Endpoint (Törlés):**
     * `DELETE /delete/:id`
     * Description: Deletes the student with the given `id`.

+* **OpenAPI Documentation Endpoint:**
+    * `GET /api-docs`
+    * Description: Serves the Swagger UI for the API documentation.

+## For more information, check out the OpenAPI Documentation Endpoint.